rickgennis/managebackups/src/managebackups.1.md

 : Show a one-line summary for each backup profile.
 The summary includes detail on the most recent backup as well as the number of backups, age ranges and total disk space.

 # DEPENDENCIES
-**managebackups** uses three open-source libraries that are statically compiled in:
+**managebackups** uses three open-source libraries.
+These are statically compiled in under MacOS and dynamically linked under Linux.

 - OpenSSL (1.1.1s) for calculation of MD5s
 - pcre (8.45) for support of regular expressions